jacktangsy/jacktangsy.github.io/_pages/research.md

 ---

-{% include base_path %}

 As an undergraduate, I am actively exploring various research areas and developing my academic taste.
-I have written a short <a href="https://jacktangsy.github.io/files/Understanding_of_Research.pdf" target="_blank">document</a> summarizing my exposure to and understanding of several research topics, including:
+I have written a short <a href="https://jacktangsy.github.io/files/Understanding_of_Research_SiyuanTang.pdf" target="_blank">document</a> summarizing my exposure to and understanding of several research topics, including:

 - Statistical network analysis
 - Statistical text analysis